Emergency Rental Assistance

 |Treasury Department Emergency Rental Assistance Program

-The Emergency Rental Assistance Program makes available billions to assist households that are unable to pay rent and utilities due to the COVID-19 pandemic.
-Access official Treasury resources and related NCSHA content below.
+The Emergency Rental Assistance program makes available billions to assist households unable to pay rent and utilities due to the COVID-19 pandemic.
+Access official Treasury Department resources and related NCSHA content below.

 MBA’s CONVERGENCE and NCSHA partnered to offer this webinar on the benefits of renter counseling to both tenants and landlords and the role state housing finance agencies can plan in developing a renter counseling curriculum and convening partners to help renters be successful tenants.